Preconstruction And Delivery

 Owners usually get the best value from construction management when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-1. Control Setup Before Major Procurement
+1. Control Setup And Schedule Build Before Major Georgetown Procurement

-Control Setup Before Major Procurement is treated as a decision gate, not a box-checking exercise.
+Control Setup And Schedule Build Before Major Georgetown Procurement is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-2. Field Coordination During Active Production
+2. Active Field Coordination During Construction Production Phases

-Field Coordination During Active Production is treated as a decision gate, not a box-checking exercise.
+Active Field Coordination During Construction Production Phases is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-3. Issue Resolution And Recovery Planning
+3. Issue Resolution And Recovery Planning Tied To Real Site Conditions

-4. Punch, Startup, And Documentation Closeout
+4. Punch Closure, City Of Georgetown Inspection, And Documentation Closeout

-Punch, Startup, And Documentation Closeout is treated as a decision gate, not a box-checking exercise.
+Punch Closure, City Of Georgetown Inspection, And Documentation Closeout is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.